Frequently Asked Questions

 The Court ordered that Notice to be sent to eligible Class Members because they have the right to know about the proposed Settlement of this class action lawsuit, which concerns hazard LPI issued by ASIC, SGIC, or VIIC or other insurers and for which you were charged by Chase, and about your options.

 The Court granted Final Approval of the Saccoccio Settlement on February 28, 2014.
-If you satisfy the claim criteria and submit a valid claim, you will receive either: (a) a partial refund from the Settlement Administrator, if you paid all or a portion of the premium for your hazard LPI policy; or (b) a credit towards what you currently owe Chase, if you have not paid the premium for your hazard LPI policy.
-However, the partial refund or credit will not be made until any objections or appeals are resolved.
+If you satisfy the claim criteria and submitted a timely, valid, and properly completed Claim Form by February 10, 2015, you will receive either: (a) a partial refund from the Settlement Administrator, if you paid all or a portion of the premium for your hazard LPI policy; or (b) a credit towards what you currently owe Chase, if you have not paid the premium for your hazard LPI policy.

 The Settlement Notice is part of a Settlement Notice Packet sent to all potential Settlement Class Members.
 The package includes the Settlement Notice, the Instructions for the Class Action Claim Form, and the Class Action Claim Form.
 The package explains the lawsuit, the Settlement, Class Member legal rights, what benefits are available, who is eligible for these benefits, and how to get them.

 The Court in charge of the case is the United States District Court for the Southern District of Florida, and the case is known as Saccoccio v.
 JP Morgan Chase Bank, N.A., No. 13-cv-21107-FAM (Southern District of Florida).